Stepanovic99/research-notes/README.md

 # Purpose
 Within this repo I try to write down concepts from biostatistical research in my own words.
-The idea is not to copy and paste text from books/papers, but rather combine information from various sources.
+The idea is not to copy and paste text from books/papers, but rather combine information from various sources and re-formulate.
 The repo therefore functions as a knowledge base.

 # Table of contents